-At SOY, we can help you identify and achieve your personal goals, develop and maintain your independence, have a place to be yourself, and support your mind, body and spirit.
-SOY can support your positive mental health and self-determination, help you work on relationship skills and build your spiritual, physical and creative coping skills.
-SOY can also support you in figuring out your day-to-day, like finding a place to live, applying for money to support yourself, getting job search or career help, or getting support with school or finding affirming counsellors and medical care.
+We can support you in many waysCome identify and achieve your personal goals, develop and maintain your independence, have a place to be yourself, and support your mind, body and spirit.
+We support your positive mental health and self-determination, your relationship skills and your spiritual, physical and creative coping skills.
+We can also support you in figuring out your day-to-day, like finding a place to live, applying for money to support yourself, getting job search or career help, getting support with school or finding affirming counsellors and medical care.
 Come find support, especially as:

-- get support as a youth from another country or small town;
+- a youth from another country or small town;

-- get support as someone who has been in the child welfare system;
+- someone who has been in the child welfare system;

-- go with you to appointments, such as those with your landlord, addictions or mental health counsellor, medical practitioner, school counsellor, Ontario Works representative, immigration lawyer, and others; and
+- support you with arranging appointments, such as those with your: landlord, addictions or mental health counsellor, medical practitioner, school counsellor, Ontario Works representative, immigration lawyer, CAS worker, and others; and

 - go with you to meetings with your family, however you define family.